 It’s time for another post detailing what vegans eat.
-In this monthly series, I share my food diary for one day, including breakfast, lunch, and dinner.
+In this monthly series, I share my vegan food diary for one day, including breakfast, lunch, and dinner.

 Now that winter is here in earnest, I find myself especially drawn to warming foods.
 In the summer, I eat a lot of fresh, raw foods, but when the temperatures dip, my body can use some help staying warm.
 On frigid days, I lean towards soup over salads and hot breakfasts over smoothies.